 - All students traveling on a Columbia program must have valid travel medical insurance that covers routine and emergency care.

-- There is only one round of bidding.
+- There is only one round of matching

-- Students can place their bids anytime during the bidding period.
+- Students can add or change their preference anytime during the matching period.

-- Students can secure spots on multiple tours, but must ensure that they do not confirm spots on overlapping tours.
+- Students can secure spots on multiple tours, but must ensure that trips do not overlap.

-- No swapping tours with another student, or switching between tours allowed.
+- No swapping tours with another student, switching between tours, or selling spots is allowed.